HumanSignal/label-studio/docs/source/guide/signup.md

 label-studio start --username <username> --password <password> [--user-token <token-at-least-5-chars>]
 ```

+!!! note
-> Note: The `--user-token` argument is optional.
+    The `--user-token` argument is optional.
 If you don't set the user token, one is automatically generated for the user.
 Use the user token for API access.
 The minimum token length is 5 characters.

 ### Retrieve user info from the command line